waseemhnyc/MRF-SDN/ROS/README.md

 Add the workspace to your ROS environment you need to source the generated setup file:

 		$ . ~/catkin_ws/devel/setup.bash

+After source workspace then you are able to run a ros package.
+To do this type the following command in the terminal screed:

+		$ rosrun {nameofpackage} {nameoffile}
+		$ rosrun turtlesim turtlesim_node

 #### Additional ROS Information